ollegreen/research_papers/README.md

 ### Solution
 Basically gives a prompt template to the LLM to show a pattern of Reasoning first, then Actioning it. **It also helps with interpretability** as you can see how the model is reasoning through to the answer.

-### How can it be applied to my current work/reserach
+### Applicability: How can it be applied to my current work & research
 * Together with LangChain, this is useful for more reasoning is of high priority/importance.
 * It helps to make sure the model picks up the reasoning and aligns it with a more similar way to how we humans solve problems: by reasoning "hmm should I